tulaneadam/startsys-react-speech-recognition-v2/README.md

 npm start
 \```

-This will start the application and open a new browser tab pointing to `http://localhost:3000` or another open port if 3000 is busy.
+This will start the application and open a new browser tab pointing to `http://localhost:3000` or another open port if 3000 is being used.

 The application provides a simple interface with a microphone icon and a text input field.
 Click on the microphone icon and start speaking.
 Your speech will be converted to text and populated in the text input field.